YoungjunNa/CV_YoungjunNa/README.md

 - Bharanidharan R., S. Arokiyaraj, E. B. Kim, C. H. Lee, Y. W. Woo, **Y. Na**, D. Kim, and K. H. Kim.
 2018.
 Ruminal methane emissions, metabolic, and microbial profile of Holstein steers fed forage and concentrate, separately or as a total mixed ration.
 PLOS ONE 13(8): e0202446.
 - Choi Y., J. Rim, **Y. Na**, and S. R. Lee.
 2017.
 Effects of dietary fermented spent coffee ground on nutrient digestibility and nitrogen utilization in sheep.
 Asian-Australasian Journal of Animal Sciences 31(3): 363-68.

+### Dissertation & thesis
+- **Na, Y.** 2017.
+Feeding value of pineapple (*Ananas comosus* L.) cannery by-product and its effect on the productivity and carcass characteristics of Hanwoo steers.”
+2017.
+Dissertation.
+Konkuk University.
+- **Na, Y.** 2014.
+A study on the model estimating of enteric methane emission in black goats.
+2014.
+Thesis.
+Konkuk University.

 ### Textbook
 - [Animal Environmental Science](https://youngjunna.github.io/animal-environmental-science/) (e-book; *in progress*)